Child Sexual Abuse

 • NSPCC Pants Resources for schools including resources and lesson notes.
 Materials include template letters to parents as well as resources for children with learning disabilities, deaf children and children with autism.

-• Thames Valley Police Tea and Consent Resources for work with older children and adults which focusses on consent and sex.
+• Thames Valley Police Tea and Consent Resources for work with older children and adults which focuses on consent and sex.

 Harmful Sexual Behaviour (HSB)

 Child Sexual Exploitation

 The Department for Education has published guidance for professionals on child sexual exploitation.
 This includes a definition of child sexual exploitation, potential vulnerabilities, indicators of abuse and appropriate action to take in response.
 Advice for schools includes the need for early, age appropriate education about the risks of child sexual exploitation and the use of PHSE lessons, pastoral services and school nurses to highlight awareness of the topic.